People

 Listen to Prince Casinader stories

-Former parliamentarian and retired principal of Methodist Central, Prince Casinader is also a correspondent.
-He talks about his love for the singing fish of Batticaloa and the conflict between Muslim and Tamil communities.
+Former parliamentarian and retired principal of Methodist Central College, Prince Casinader is also a correspondent.
+He reflects on his love for the singing fish of Batticaloa and the conflict between Muslim and Tamil communities.

 Recorded: July 10, 2012